 Strength sport enthusiasts may have heard of IronMind before.
 IronMind Enterprises was founded in 1988 by Randall J. Strossen, Ph.D., who’s also the editor-in-chief and publisher of MILO Journal.
 In addition to producing content, the company also manufacturers several categories of strength equipment, from grip training devices to squat stands.
 They also sell several different models of lifting straps.

 Today, we’re reviewing IronMind’s most standard strap, which they claim is ideal for strongman-style pulling and general use.
 The Strong Enough straps were named the official lifting strap of the World’s Strongest Man contest in 2010.
-For my review, I tested these straps on a snatch grip deadlift, conventional deadlift, dumbbell row, and power clean.
+Without a doubt, the IronMind Strong Enough Straps were one of our favorite lasso-style lifting straps to date.

 The Strong-Enough straps are purported to be a top pro strongman choice, and IronMind also recommends them for general use.
 Their nylon feeling was a little tougher than your traditional cotton strap, which was to be expected.
 Although they’re a little more stiff, the straps themselves were light and flexible.
 They didn’t feel like they were ever in the way or give a heavy feeling on the wrists.